 Copies of the certificate shall be issued to the manufacturer.
-The original certificate shall be retained by the inspector and the copies shall be retained by the manufacturer, in accordance with the regulations of the relevant statutory authority.
+The original certificate shall be retained by the inspector and the copies by the manufacturer, in accordance with the regulations of the relevant statutory authority.

 NOTE Attention is drawn to national regulations which might have additional or overriding requirements concerning the issuing and retention of certificates.